How to sell a property portfolio quickly

 The instinctive approach for most landlords is to list properties one at a time through local estate agents, working through the portfolio property by property.
 On the surface this makes sense — you are selling at full market value, reaching the widest possible buyer pool, and maximising the return on each individual property.

-The reality is more complicated.
+The reality is more complicated in 2026.
 Most buyers on the open market are owner-occupiers.
-They need vacant possession — which means you need to serve notice on any tenants, wait for them to leave (or go through the courts if they do not), and present the property empty.
-For a portfolio of six or eight properties, each with tenants on different tenancies, this process can take twelve to eighteen months from start to finish, while you continue to pay mortgage interest, insurance, and management costs on properties you are trying to exit.
+They need vacant possession — which since the Renters' Rights Act 2025 means relying on Section 8 with a four-month notice on the sale ground (Ground 1A), or persuading tenants to leave voluntarily.
+Section 21 no longer exists.
+For a portfolio of six or eight properties on overlapping tenancies, the possession programme alone can take twelve to eighteen months, while you continue to pay mortgage interest, insurance and management costs on properties you are trying to exit.

 Even once a property is listed, the typical sale through an estate agent takes three to five months from instruction to completion.
 Individual sales can fall through — chains collapse, buyers lose mortgage offers, surveys trigger renegotiations.
 If you are selling six properties sequentially, one falling through at month four sets the whole programme back.